Saneyan/chromiumos-overlay-saneyan/README.md

 # chromiumos-overlay-saneyan

-The Chromium OS overlay for saneyan dev environment.
+The Chromium OS overlay for saneyan dev environment.<br>
 This overlay bundles dev packages and enables KVM for Chromium OS.

 ## Installation

 **Before installing this overlay, you must prepare to build Chromium OS and get the source code.**

-Place this overlay into `~/chromiumos/src/overlays`.
+Place the overlay into `~/chromiumos/src/overlays`.
 Then, the dir name must be `overlay-saneyan`.

 ```
 git clone https://github.com/Saneyan/chromiumos-overlay-saneyan.git overlay-saneyan